ilent2/otslm/docs/Simple-Beams.rst

     % incident = [];        % Incident beam (use default in visualize)
     incident = otslm.simple.gaussian(sz, 150);  % Incident beam (gaussian)
     % incident = ones(sz);  % Incident beam (use uniform illumination)

+We use :func:`+otslm.+simple.gaussian` to create a Gaussian profile for the incident illumination.
+Alternatively we could just us the Matlab :func:`ones` function to create a uniform incident illumination or load a gray-scale image from a file.

 The last part of the setup section defines a couple of functions for visualising the SLM patterns in the far-field.